hazelcast/hazelcast-reference-manual/src/PortableSerialization.md

 ### DistributedObject Serialization

-Putting a `DistributedObject` (Hazelcast Semaphore, Queue, etc.) in a machine and getting it from another one is not a straightforward operation.
+Putting a `DistributedObject` (Hazelcast Semaphore, Queue, etc.) in a cluster member and getting it from another one is not a straightforward operation.
 Passing the ID and type of the `DistributedObject` can be a solution.
 For deserialization, you can get the object from HazelcastInstance.
 For instance, if your object is an instance of `IQueue`, you can either use `HazelcastInstance.getQueue(id)` or `Hazelcast.getDistributedObject`.

 You can use the `HazelcastInstanceAware` interface in the case of a deserialization of a Portable `DistributedObject` if it gets an ID to be looked up.
 HazelcastInstance is set after deserialization, so you first need to store the ID and then retrieve the `DistributedObject` using the `setHazelcastInstance` method.